 The full supervisory committee must meet at least once each year.
 For each meeting, the student will consult with the departmental Administrative Assistant (lingdept@mcmaster.ca) to initiate a Supervisory Meeting Report.
-After the meeting, the possible progress outcomes are Excellent, Good, Satisfactory, Marginal, Unsatisfactory (see Committee Meeting Report).
+After the meeting, the possible progress outcomes are Excellent, Good, Satisfactory, Marginal, Unsatisfactory The annual deadline for completion is November 30.
+For example, if a student starts in Fall 2023, their first Supervisory Committee Meeting must take place no later than November 30, 2024, and then each year after that.
+The expectation is they complete the online form through Admin Tools.